Korey Lee

-Korey Bryan Lee (born July 25, 1998) is an American professional baseball catcher for the Houston Astros of Major League Baseball (MLB).
+Korey Bryan Lee (born July 25, 1998) is an American professional baseball catcher for the Chicago White Sox of Major League Baseball (MLB).
+He has previously played in MLB for the Houston Astros.

-From Escondido, California, Lee attended University of California, Berkeley, where he played college baseball for the Golden Bears.
+From Vista, California, Lee attended University of California, Berkeley, where he played college baseball for the Golden Bears.
 He was selected by the Astros in the first round of the 2019 MLB draft, and made his MLB debut in 2022.

 Amateur career

 Lee attended Vista High School in Vista, California.
 As a senior in 2016, he hit .407 with 21 RBIs.
 He was not drafted in the 2016 Major League Baseball (MLB) draft out of high school, and he then enrolled at the University of California, Berkeley where he played college baseball for the California Golden Bears.

 In 2017, Lee's freshman season at California, he appeared in 28 games (making 18 starts), batting .277 with three RBIs.
 After the season, he played in the Northwoods League.
 As a sophomore in 2018, he played in 36 games, making 28 starts, hitting .238 with five home runs and 26 RBIs.
 He returned to play in the Northwoods League that summer, hitting .283 with six home runs and 44 RBIs in 57 games.
 Lee broke out as a junior in 2019, slashing .339/.415/.613 with 15 home runs and 57 RBIs over fifty games, earning a spot on the Pac-12 First Team.